bguesman/docsify-test/docs/editor/blocks/procedural_cloud_volume_block.md

         <div class="img-col"><img src="img/procedural_cloud_volume/no_self_shadow.jpg"/></div>
         <div class="img-col"><img src="img/procedural_cloud_volume/fake_shadow.jpg"/></div>
     </div>
     <p>Self-shadowing vs. no self-shadowing, for a dense layer.
 In this case, the effect is very noticeable.
 Left: self-shadowing enabled.
 Looks good!
 Middle: no self-shadowing.
 As you can see, self-shadowing is pretty damned important!
 Right: you can try to approximate the self-shadowing effect using the vertical proability parameters.
-However this doesn't really look right, or very good.</p>
+This looks a lot worse than using correct self-shadowing, but can function as a tolerable alternative.</p>
 </div>

 <div class="img-block">